Utah-CS4550-2024-Sp/assignments/a03/assignment03.md

   }
   ```

+- The `DELETE /chats/{chat_id}` route should be removed since we will want to do deletion properly.

 - The `GET /chats/{chat_id}/messages` route should be updated so that the response matches
   the new message format, eg,
   ```json